-The NGP was initiated through a competitive tender process that was carried out by the Northern Territory Government and won by Jemena in 2015.
-The NGP is subject to the Northern Gas Pipeline - access principles as part of the development agreement with the Northern Territory Government.
+The NGP was built through a competitive tender process that was carried out by the Northern Territory Government and won by Jemena in 2015.
+The NGP is subject to the Northern Gas Pipeline access principles as part of the project development agreement with the Northern Territory Government.
+It was commissioned in January 2019.